William Tyndale had help to do his translation work

 We believe Jesus is the Son of God.
 He was born of the virgin Mary, and He is fully God and fully human.
-Jesus demonstrated God’s love for sinners by suffering the penalty of death in their place, rose bodily from the dead and ascended to heaven where he intercedes for his people.
+Jesus demonstrated God’s love for sinners by suffering the penalty of death in their place.
+He rose bodily from the dead and ascended into heaven, where he intercedes for his people.

 We believe all who repent and trust in Jesus Christ alone as Lord and Savior are, by the grace of God, declared to be right with him, receiving forgiveness and eternal life.

 We believe the Lord Jesus Christ will return personally in glory, raise the dead and judge the world.

 We believe in eternal life.
-We believe all people will rise from the dead — those who are in Christ to enjoy eternal life with God and those who are lost to suffer eternal separation from him.
+We believe all people will rise from the dead.
+Those who are in Christ will enjoy eternal life with God, and those who are lost will suffer eternal separation from him.

 We believe in the Holy Spirit, who imparts new life to those who believe in Christ.
 Through His indwelling presence and transforming power, He gives assurance and equips believers for holy living and effective service.

 Translation Practice Recommendations by Tyndale Bible Translators:

-We discourage the use of the NIV 2011 edition at any stage of the Scripture translation process due to the choice by the NIV 2011 revision translators to use gender neutral language where the original languages give a specific gender.
+We discourage the use of the NIV 2011 edition at any stage of the Scripture translation process, due to the choice by NIV 2011 revision translators to use gender-neutral language, where the original languages give a specific gender.

-We encourage Tyndale translation teams to use the original languages (Greek and Hebrew) as much as possible, and to also use the New American Standard (NASB) or the English Standard Version (ESV) during exegetical translation checks.
+We encourage Tyndale translation teams to use the original languages (Greek and Hebrew) as much as possible, and to use the New American Standard (NASB) or the English Standard Version (ESV) during exegetical translation checks.

-We believe it is heresy to attempt to appease Muslims by removing or changing the Father and the Son relationship in the Bible by making Jesus just a prophet or a “sent one” (messenger).
-The Father-Son relationship is a core teaching of God’s Word, the Bible.
+We believe it is heresy to attempt to appease Muslims by removing or changing the Father and the Son relationship in the Bible, by making Jesus simply a prophet or a “sent one” (messenger).
+The Father-Son relationship is a core teaching of the Bible, God’s Word.
 We agree with WEA guidelines and the Arlington statement on this important translation issue.
 Please see the statement here: Arlington Statement on Bible Translation.